 In the case of drought, residential (dug wells especially) and Town water supplies (fire ponds and cisterns) would be threatened.
-The Deering Lake Association can implement water restrictions during dry conditions.
+The Deering Lake Improvement Association (DLIA) https://deeringlake.com does not seem to have the capability to implement residential water restrictions to its association's homeowners during dry conditions.
 The remaining residences, non-residential buildings and Town facilities rely either on community water systems pumped from bedrock or on individual well water systems which are not easily replenished during periods of drought.
 During the 2015-2018 drought period, many residences notified the Town of their dug wells going dry.
 The residents either made private arrangements for potable water or they dug new bedrock wells.
 All farms, orchards, tree farms, and conservation areas in Town would be affected by drought.
 Additionally, wildfires have the potential of being more severe and commonplace during periods of drought, more difficult to contain.
 The Fire Department's fire ponds dry out and a larger water source like Deering Lake or the Contoocook River is used for pumping.